anoma/anoma/README.md

 New code should be based on `base`, and no attempt to keep it up to sync with `main` should be had.
-When one's topic is ready, just submit a PR on github and a maintiner will handle any merge conflicts.
+When one's topic is ready, just submit a PR on github and a maintainer will handle any merge conflicts.

-There are bi-weekly releases, so do not be afraid if a maintainer says the PR is merged but it's still oepn, this just means that it's merged into `next` or `main` and will be inclueded in the next scheduled release.
+There are bi-weekly releases, so do not be afraid if a maintainer says the PR is merged but it's still open, this just means that it's merged into `next` or `main` and will be included in the next scheduled release.

 For more information on a smooth git experience check out the [git